Headscarf debate reaches Turkish parliament ahead of election - ExBulletin

 “Those who view the headscarf as a religious symbol that contradicts the tenets of secularism need to understand that (their thinking) is discriminatory,” Sonmez said.

-“Forbidden or compulsory, the headscarf only violates women’s rights if the wearing rules are imposed by the state,” said Sonmez, who is veiled.
+“Forbidden or compulsory, the headscarf only violates women’s rights if the rules for wearing it are imposed by the state,” said Sonmez, who is veiled.

 Weighed down by criticism from some feminists, veiled women would benefit from guarantees to remain safely covered while going to school or work, Sonmez said.